mdalai/self-driving-car-semantic-segmentation/README.md

     pip uninstall tensorflow-gpu
     pip install tensorflow-gpu==1.4
     ```
-  but throws error in the end.
+  but throws an error in the end.
     ```
     ResourceExhaustedError (see above for traceback): OOM when allocating tensor with shape[5,4096,5,18] ResourceExhaustedError (see above for traceback): OOM when allocating tensor with shape[32,64,160,576]
     ```

 **Solution**: use AWS P2 instance type.
 - choose Udacity-carnd-advanced-deep-learning AMI